 Constructed with a cotton, nylon, and spandex blend, the shorts don't stretch an incredible amount.
 Thankfully, with only a four-inch inseam, this wasn't as much of a limiting factor as it could have been.
 We enjoyed the overall comfort, though the fabric resisted movement with our body just enough to detract from their mobility score.
 Relative to other shorts, they aren't as soft and are a tad on the heavy side as well, weighing in at 7.6 ounces for the pair we tested.
 The fit of the Wadi Rum is on the slimmer side, especially in the legs, but still true to size.
 We also appreciate how the material does not bunch up while hiking.

 A very cute trail option with adequate mobility, the Wadi Rum is above average for versatility.

 Venting and Breathability

-We like how transferable the Wadi Rum are between activities and wardrobes and would highly recommend these shorts for their multi-functional construction.
-A potential staple to the wardrobe, they are either average or exceptional depending on what you prioritize and need.
-With comfort and mobility being a prized metric, they performed well on their own but were simply outranked in the end.
+is between activities and wardrobes and would highly recommend these shorts for their multi-functional construction.
+A potential staple to the wardrobe, they are either average or exceptional, depending on what you prioritize and need.
+With comfort and mobility being a prized metric, they performed well on their own but are simply outranked by others in the group.